 My expertise and interest also extend to the legacies of British slave ownership and its connections to Australia's colonisation.
-Nineteenth-century Russian art and history, in particular the applied arts and the work of Pavel Ovchinnikov are also my research interests.
 My research has been published in Aboriginal History, La Trobe Journal and on the Conversation.
 In 2018 I won the Community History Award for best peer-reviewed journal article.